 Guild will consult with relevant stakeholders as part of the 30-day review process, where contact is expected monthly.
 Guild expects open and transparent communication from the below stakeholders to assist in facilitating the RTW process.
-This reinforces Guild's support of the health benefits of Good Work and RTW principles of the Clinical Framework for the Delivery of Health Services.
-These parties include:
+This reinforces Guilds support of the health benefits of Good Work and RTW principles of the Clinical Framework for the Delivery of Health Services.

-- Injured Worker
+Injured Worker

-- > Employer
+Employer

-- > PTMP
+PTMP

-- > WRP
+WRP

-- IMC

-- Treatment providers
+Treatment providers

-Return to Work

-Ensure the assessment of RTW options is thorough and ensure identification and modification of suitable and meaningful alternative duties where practicable
+Ensure the assessment of RTW options is thorough and ensure identification and modification of suitable and meaningful alternative duties where practicable.